-chocolate ravioli a hit at chocolate dinners
+chocolate ravioli a hit at chocolate dinners in Winnipeg

-We’ve been doing chocolate dinners in the Community Classroom as part of McNally Robinson’s education program since November, 2013, and they have been a resounding success, selling out well in advance of the date each time.
+We’ve been doing chocolate dinners in the Community Classroom as part of McNally Robinson’s educational program since November, 2013, and they have been a resounding success, selling out well in advance of the date each time.

 But at the March 6, 2015 dinner, we were introduced to the new chef at Prairie Ink.
 He had never worked with chocolate to any degree.
 The meal we received at that dinner was good, but the main course chicken didn’t have the star power of the first course (cacao gazpacho soup based on recipe contained in Chocolatour) or the dessert (white chocolate cheesecake created by Pastry Chef Geoffroy Dextraze.)